JPLinn/RPPF/README.md

 # RPPF
-a dataset of regional PV power outputs and nwp collected from public sources and a probabilistic forecasting algorithm for regional PV power output.
+a probabilistic forecasting algorithm for regional PV power output along with a dataset of regional PV power outputs and nwp collected from public sources